mschuchard/puppet-check/README.md

 ### What About Puppet Development Kit?
 The fairly recent release of the Puppet Development Kit (PDK) will hopefully eventually bring about the capability to test and validate your Puppet code and data in a streamlined, efficient, comprehensive, and accurate fashion comparable to Puppet Check.
 Unfortunately, the PDK has not yet achieved feature or efficiency parity with Puppet Check.
 The goal is for the PDK to one day replace Puppet Check and for Puppet Check to enter maintenance mode, but for now Puppet Check is still needed to lead Puppet testing.

+### What About PDK now?
+As of version 2.4.0 of the PDK, the PDK has essentially more or less achieved feature parity with Puppet Check.
+Although the PDK is not as efficient (including especially that Puppet Check executes significantly faster), it is still supported by Puppetlabs.
+Therefore, if you need an efficient and comprehensive Puppet validation solution, then you can still utilize Puppet Check, but the PDK is a recommended alternative for the future.

 ## Usage
 Please see the [Gemspec](puppet-check.gemspec) for dependency information.
 All other dependencies should be fine with various versions.
 Puppet Check can be used with a CLI, Rake tasks, or API, from your system, rbenv, rvm, Docker, or Vagrant.
-Please note all interfaces (API by default, but can be modified) will ignore any directories named `fixtures` or specified paths with that directory during file checks and spec tests.
+Please note all interfaces (API by default, but can be modified) will ignore any directories named `fixtures`, or specified paths with that directory during file checks and spec tests.

 ### CLI
 ```